 The data attributes specified in Article 10 are qualified to be made available in the battery passport "when the battery is placed on the market and when it is subject to changes in its status" Annex XIII 4(a).
-The application of this provision for the required update interval in the battery passport in practice will be discussed below in section "accessibility of data".
+The application of this provision for the required update interval in the battery passport in practice will be discussed below in section "Up-to-dateness requirement".